 Grate a cold stick of butter just like you'd grate a block of cheese.
 Keep it in the freezer until you're ready to use it.

 To a food processor, add the grated butter, flour and salt.
 Pulse the mixture until it forms little balls.
 Continue to pulse as you add in the water a tablespoon at a time.
 You may need more or less water, so watch the consistency as you add.

-- The mixture should still be in small pieces.
-Remove it from the processor and form into a ball.
-If it is too soft, put it in the refrigerator for 15 minutes.
-Dust a rolling pin with flour and roll the dough out on a piece of waxed paper until it is large enough to cover your pie plate.
-Lay over pie plate, crimp the ends and fill with whatever filling you wish.
+The mixture should still be in small pieces.
+Remove from the processor, and form into a ball.
+If the dough ball is too soft, put it in the refrigerator for 15 minutes.
+Dust a rolling pin with flour, and roll out the dough on a piece of waxed paper until it is large enough to cover your pie plate.
+Lay it over the pie plate, crimp the ends, and fill with whatever filling you wish.
 For pies that require longer baking times, you may need to cover the crust with foil to prevent over browning.
 Bake according to the directions for the pie you are baking.

 Double the recipe for pies that require a top crust, or make a little extra, and use cookie cutters if you want to add fun shapes to your pies.